 Under Maryland law, anyone under the age of 18 is a minor.
 Anyone 18 years of age or older is an adult.
-There are exceptions under certain State laws to this general definition of who is a minor, but none of these apply to the landlord-tenant relationship.
+There are exceptions under certain state laws to this general definition of who is a minor, but none of these apply to the landlord-tenant relationship.
 For a rental lease, a minor is anyone under the age of eighteen (18).
-Read the law: Marylad Code, General Provisions

-Anyone can sign a lease.
-The question is whether the person can be held accountable to follow the requirements of the lease, such as paying rent.
+Anyone can sign a lease, including a minor.
+The issue is whether the person can be held accountable to follow the requirements of the lease, such as paying rent.
 A lease is a contract.
-A minor is generally not bound by his or her contracts.
-This means that, if a minor enters into a contract, the law will allow the minor to cancel, or “void” the contract.
-The law gives the minor the power to choose whether s/he wants to honor the contract or avoid the obligation.
+A minor is generally not bound by their contracts.
+This means that, if a minor enters into a contract, the law will allow the minor to cancel, or “void,” the contract.
+The minor can choose whether to honor the contract or avoid the obligation.

-There is, however, an exception.
-If a minor receives any of the “basic necessities of life” under a contract, s/he is obligated to pay for them at a reasonable price.
-Lodging is considered a basic necessity (Corpus Juris Secundum, Infants, § 240).
+However, there are exceptions if a minor receives any of the “basic necessities of life” under a contract.
+If so, then the minor must pay for them at a reasonable price.
+Lodging is considered a basic necessity.

-If a tenant is a minor at the beginning of his or her tenancy and continues to live in the rented property after reaching age 18, s/he can then be held to the terms of the lease as an adult.
-(See Maryland Law Encyclopedia, Infants and Minors, §§ 43 & 48).
+In addition, in some situations, if a tenant is a minor at the beginning of the tenancy and continues to live in the rented property after reaching age 18, then the tenant can then be held to the terms of the lease as an adult.

-If a landlord is worried about renting to a minor, the landlord can ask the minor to find an adult to co-sign the lease.
+If a landlord is worried about renting to a minor, consider asking the minor to find an adult to co-sign the lease.
 If any problems occur, the landlord can look to the adult for the unpaid rent or other problems.